codypiersall/pynng/docs/index.rst

 This is Pynng's Documentation.
 ==============================

+pynng is Python bindings to `Nanomsg Next Generation`_ (nng).
+It provides a nice Pythonic interface to the nng library.
+The goal is that pynng's interface feels natural enough to use that you don't think of it as a wrapper, while still exposing the power of the underlying library.
+It is installable with pip on all major platforms (Linux, Windows, macOS).
+It has first class support for `Trio`_ and :mod:`asyncio`, in addition to being able to be used synchronously.

-This is Python bindings to `Nanomsg Next Generation`_ (nng).  nng is an implementation of the `Scalability Protocols`_; it is the spiritual successor to `ZeroMQ`_.
+nng is an
+implementation of the `Scalability Protocols`_; it is the spiritual successor to `ZeroMQ`_.
 There are a couple of distributed systems problems that the scalability protocols aim to solve:

 1. There are a few communication patterns that are implemented over and over and over and over and over again.
-The wheel is continuously reinvented, but now implementations are compatible with each other.
+The wheel is continuously reinvented, but no implementations are compatible with each other.
 2. Not only is the wheel continuosly reinvented, it is reinvented for every combination of *transport* and *protocol*.
 A *transport* is how data gets from one place to another; things like TCP/IP, HTTP, Unix sockets, carrier